Frequently Asked Questions

 No – meals are available at no cost only to enrolled students at your school.
 Staff may purchase meals in the cafeteria.

 Do families still need to fill out a “Free and Reduced Lunch Form?"

-No. However, families will need to fill out a CUFSD Household Income form.
-There is also an online option for the families to fill out the form electronically and they can access through this link.
+No. However, families will need to fill out a CUFSD Household Income form that can be found online.
+Families need to fill out the form electronically and they can access it through this link.

 If students are all receiving free meals, why do families still need to fill out the application?

 It is very important that families complete the CUFSD Household Income form EVERY year.
 As a district, we are eligible for additional funding by using data from qualifying CUFSD Household Income forms.
 Qualifying families that complete the form can also receive additional benefits – reduced or free fees, ACT/SAT testing fees, college application fees, etc.

 Can students purchase additional meals, drinks and/or snacks?